MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 Zero install link unfurling helps you provide enhanced experience to the users, such as:

-* Unfurl previews for your links that users share in Teams even before they've installed your app.
+* Unfurl previews for your links that users share in Teams, even prior to the installation of your app.
-* Create a welcome card for your app to show a preview with the placeholder fields.
+* Create welcome card for your app that displays a preview with the placeholder fields.

 # [Limitations](#tab/limitations)